swhc-batch-mud/swhc-batch-mud/README.md

 # swhc-batch-mud
 A novel serverless StarWars Homecoming themed MUD programmed as a Windows Batch file.
 It manages data sharing by shuffling files around!

+Hosted here on behalf of Bryce Neuberger - /u/brycen64 @ Reddit

 It started with these threads on reddit:

 https://www.reddit.com/r/MUD/comments/8vvawb/wrote_a_mud_in_basic_looking_for_advice/